 This young man’s experience, and his words, are meant to be affecting — and they are.
 Especially knowing that only a week after Breedlove uploaded that video to YouTube, his heart stopped again.
 Only this time it didn’t start back up.
 Ben Breedlove died on Christmas day.

-As I watch this video, it’s hard not to be touched by Breedlove’s courage, optimism and humor.
+As I watched the video, I was touched by Breedlove’s courage, optimism and humor.
 He’s clearly a good person who deserves to be happy.
 And that he appears to find happiness, even in the grip of death, is both sweet and uplifting.

 But to answer Breedlove’s question: Do I now believe in God or angels?

 No. The answer is no. Not even a little.

 While I truly believe Breedlove saw those bright lights and felt that deep sense of calm, I don’t believe that what he saw and felt were “evidence” of another realm.
 Rather, they were the dreams and hallucinations so often brought on by brain malfunctions, powerful drugs and our own rich imaginations in the midst of life-threatening illness or trauma.

 I’m intimately familiar with the phenomenon because I, too, had a near-death experience 16 years ago.
 Only I experienced it as a nonbeliever.